 An injured worker that files a claim for a work injury in California should list all body parts that he or she believes are injured.

 An occupational injury can be a specific injury, a specific incident, or a cumulative trauma, an injury over time.
 Any injury may require temporary disability or may allow the injured worker to continue working on modified duty or light work.

 Treatment for all injuries must go through Utilization Review to see if the treatment is appropriate.
 Any occupational injury can be treated outside of California.

-With any injury, the attorney for the insurance company make conduct a deposition to see if there have been any prior injuries with the same part of the injured worker’s body.
+With any injury, the attorney for the insurance company may conduct a deposition to see if there have been any prior injuries with the same part of the injured worker’s body.
 The insurance company will want to know if any prior conditions caused some or all of the disability, called apportionment to pre-existing conditions.

 Also, note that in some cases a worker may not become aware of an insidious injury until after leaving a job.
 For advice on dealing with this situation, see our page on bringing a worker’s compensation claim after job termination.

-The spine consists of vertebrae, or column of bones, that are stacked on top of one another and divided into three regions:
+The spine consists of vertebrae, or columns of bones, that are stacked on top of one another and divided into three regions: